TheEucatastrophe/starwardodyssey/SRD/referee-characters.md

 ## Reaction

-When first encountering the crew, creatures and characters will react in a way that is appropriate for the current situation and their own goals.
+When first encountering the crew, other creatures and characters will react in a way that is appropriate for the current situation and their own goals.
 When uncertain about their reaction, roll 2d6 and consult the table below.

 | 2d6 | Ref Character Reactions |
 |------|------|